 How much of a time commitment is the Sorority?

-As an active member of the sorority, you are accountable for attending the weekly scheduled meetings.
+As an active member of the sorority, you are strongly encouraged to attend the scheduled weekly meetings.
 Meetings typically run between 1-2 hours.
-Also, you are expected to attend as many events as you can, unless previously excused.
-Events include, community service, sisterhood activities, socials with the fraternity, etc.
+You are also encouraged to attend all the events the sorority hosts, unless previously excused.
+Events include: community service, sisterhood activities, socials with the fraternity, etc.

 What are some of the activities do you do?

 We hold professional, academic, social, philanthropic and other sisterhood events.
 Professional development events are very important to the sisterhood because we take pride in being a professional organization.
 Some events have included resume building, financial planning, and lectures from industry speakers.